Careful drivers avoid accidents

 Above-average drivers know it’s those other drivers you have to worry about.
 Now is a good time to remind yourself about good driving habits so when you encounter bad drivers — or bad driving conditions — you might be less likely to have an accident.

 • Put the phone away.
-According to the latest figures from the National Highway Traffic Safety Administration (NHSTA), distracted driving — which most often means using a cell phone while behind the wheel — claimed over 3,500 lives in 2021.
-That’s a jump of over 12 percent from 2020.
-In 2021, over 360,000 people were injured in accidents caused by distracted driving, which cost an estimated $98 billion.
+According to the latest figures from the National Highway Traffic Safety Administration (NHSTA), distracted driving — which most often means using a cell phone while behind the wheel — caused almost 325,000 injuries and claimed almost 3,300 lives.
+That’s a jump of almost 4 percent since 2020.
+In 2019 (the most recent year for which data on distracted driving’s financial toll is available) distracted driving in the U.S. cost $98 billion.
 The message?
 Keep the phone out of reach, your hands on the wheel, and your eyes on the road.

 Upping your safe driving game is about more than eliminating distractions, though.